 BORDA’s activities extend on all levels of intervention for making neighbourhoods more liveable, strengthening social structures and developing and implementing – in collaboration with local partners – innovative approaches on site.

-Asia & Pacific Europe, Caucasus & Central Asia International NGO Middle East & Nothern Africa Sub-Saharan Africa
+East Asia & Pacific Europe & Central Asia International NGO Middle East & North Africa Sub-Saharan Africa

 Project year: 2019